The Magic of Year-Round Swim Lessons: It Works!

 Oct 12, 2020

-There’s a common misconception that kids can learn to swim if you take them to a lesson here or there.
-That’s not the case at all!
+There's a common misconception that kids can learn to swim if you take them to a lesson here or there.
+That's not the case at all!
 Kids don’t become little fishies just by being in the water…they need guidance, repetition, and safe instruction.
-The magic of regular, semester-based swimming lessons is that it works.
+The magic of regular, year-round swimming lessons is that it works.

 Like most sports, you can’t learn everything you need to know about swimming in one or two lessons.
 It’s the repetition and consistency that makes young swimmers proficient at both swimming and water safety.
 Unlike other sports, parents should teach kids to swim for their safety.
 One day their life may depend on their water skills.
 The repetition of kicking a soccer ball into the net may make you a better soccer player, but the repetition of swimming lessons may keep your child alive in a body of water.